James R. Hindman

-James Robert Hindman (February 4, 1839 – October 12, 1912) was the 23rd Lieutenant Governor of Kentucky.
+James Robert Hindman (February 4, 1839 – October 12, 1912) was an American politician who served as the 23rd lieutenant governor of Kentucky under J. Proctor Knott from 1883 to 1887.

-He was born in Bourbon County, Kentucky in 1839.
+He was born in Adair County, Kentucky in 1839.
 In 1883, he ran for and was elected Lieutenant Governor of Kentucky, serving a full four-year term under Governor J. Proctor Knott, a Democrat.

 The city of Hindman in Knott County, Kentucky is named after him.